Picture this: It’s morning. Your family is still asleep and you have the kitchen, a pot of coffee, and a good book to yourself.

 Easy Whole Grain Vegan Pancakes

-- 1 Tbsp olive, canola, grape seed, or melted coconut oil
+- 1 Tbsp olive, avocado, or melted coconut oil

 - 1 Tbsp maple syrup